ecamo19/learning_book/docs/how_to/use_force_eo.md

 ## Sentinel-2 Level 1C

-This section explains how to use the FORCE level 1 Archiving suite to download, organize and maintain a clean and consistent Sentinel-2 level 1 data pool as
+This section explains how to use the FORCE level 1 Archiving suite to download, organize and maintain a clean and consistent Sentinel-2 level 1 data pool as well as corresponding data queues needed for the __level 2 processing__.